 - product requirements

 - delivery requirements

 - certification requirements

-- inspection and testing rights
+- · inspection and testing rights

 - payment terms

 - special QA conditions appropriate to the commodity

 - warranty clauses

 - termination clauses

-- remedy clauses.
+- · remedy clauses

-5.10 Recommending for Award
+5.9 Recommending for Award

-5.10.1 Prepare a Bid Evaluation Report
+5.9.1 Prepare a Bid Evaluation Report

-- 5.10.1.1 The procurement committee prepares a bid evaluation report that documents the bid opening process, preliminary bid examination, technical evaluation, and financial evaluation.
-See annexure 33 for a sample Bid Evaluation Report (BER).
-The evaluation report format available at SPPRA website http://www.pprasindh.gov.pk/can also be used. - 5.10.1.2 Attach notes of explanation for any extraordinary factors, such as prices higher than estimated, lower than expected, only one bid submitted, etc. - 5.10.1.3 Recommend the lowest evaluated, qualified bidder for award. - 5.10.1.4 Sign the evaluation report-each member must sign their name and their clearly stated designation. - 5.10.1.5 If any member of the procurement committee disagrees with any part of the evaluation recommended by the procurement committee, they can write a note of dissent describing their reasons, in detail.
+- 5.9.1.1 The procurement committee prepares a bid evaluation report that documents the bid opening process, preliminary bid examination, technical evaluation, and financial evaluation.
+See annexure 33 for a sample Bid Evaluation Report (BER). - 5.9.1.2 Attach notes of explanation for any extraordinary factors, such as prices higher than estimated, lower than expected, only one bid submitted, etc. - 5.9.1.3 Recommend the lowest evaluated, qualified bidder for award. - 5.9.1.4 Sign the evaluation report-each member must sign their name and their clearly stated designation. - 5.9.1.5 If any member of the procurement committee disagrees with any part of the evaluation recommended by the procurement committee, they can write a note of dissent describing their reasons, in detail.

-5.10.2 Submit Report to the Approving Authority
+5.9.2 Submit Report to the Approving Authority

-Submit the evaluation report, with recommendations for award and note of dissent, if any, to the approving authority.
-See annexure 34 for a sample Request for Evaluation Report Approval form and annexure 35 for a Recommendation for Contract Award form.
+Submit the evaluation report along with recommendations for award and any note of dissent, if any, to the approving authority.
+See Annexure 34 for a sample Request for Evaluation Report Approval form and Annexure 35 for a Recommendation for Contract Award form.

-5.11 Government Approvals and Authorization
+5.10 Government Approvals and Authorization

-- The award recommendation must be formally approved by the appropriate authority (Rule 14 of SPPR, 2010-Amended 2013). - After reviewing the BER Summary, and confirming that the bid evaluation process has been properly followed, and the award recommendation is consistent with a fair and equitable bid evaluation process, as documented by the BER summary, the approving authority must approve the award recommendation within a reasonable timeframe.
+- 5.10.1 The award recommendation must be formally approved by the appropriate authority.
+(Rule 46, PPR 2014) - After reviewing the BER Summary, and confirming that the bid evaluation process has been properly followed, and the award recommendation is consistent with a fair and equitable bid evaluation process, as documented by the BER summary, the approving authority must approve the award recommendation within a reasonable timeframe.